The famous poem begins, “how do I love thee? let me count the ways”.

 Nonsense.
 Nearly 98% of Chapter 7’s result in no loss of the filer’s assets.

 Between exemptions and the lack of real equity, most people in bankruptcy don’t have assets that are saleable by a bankruptcy trustee.
+And those who have assets with non-exempt equity, there’s Chapter 13.

-Chapter 13 is a repayment plan, but that plan may pay little or nothing to creditors, depending on your income, living expenses, or the equity in your assets after a deduction for exemptions.
+While Chapter 13 is a repayment plan, but that plan may pay little or nothing to creditors, depending on your income, living expenses, or the equity in your assets after a deduction for exemptions.

 The very debts that the author warns may not be wiped out in bankruptcy are the debts that are paid first from any money flowing through the bankruptcy estate.
 The priorities for payment in bankruptcy see that secured debt, recent taxes, and support are paid before the run of the mill unsecured creditor.